AnggaR96s/Reforestation/README.md

-## I wouldn't buy anything with velcro.
-It's a total rip-off.
+## My friend said to me: "What rhymes with orange" I said: "no it doesn't"